F-I-D-O/Manuals/manuals/Programming/PostgreSQL Manual.md

 5. restore the `pg_hba.conf` file from backup
 6. restart the postgreSQL service again
 7. test if the new password works

+## Garbage collection and optimization
+There is a shared command for both garbage collection (vacuum) and optimization (analyze) of the database.
+To execute it from the command line, use the [vacuumdb`](https://www.postgresql.org/docs/current/app-vacuumdb.html) command.

 # DataGrip
 ## Import Formats